reshadman/j-eloquent/readme.md

 ```

-After using the trait by adding you can use persian dates with the following convention:
+After using the trait by adding ```jalali_``` to begining of the date attribute, you can use persian dates with the following convention:

 ```php